Current Funded Projects

 (2023-2026)

-Project BAMH will support efforts to recruit, retain, train, and place 236 students in behavioral health positions in the City of Boston.
-Transforming BAMH will prioritize preparing youth-facing practitioners with cultural, linguistic, racial, and other minoritized identities to serve Boston communities.
+Project BAMH and BAMHS will support efforts to recruit, retain, train, and place over 240 students in behavioral health positions in the City of Boston.
+Transforming BAMH/BAMHS will prioritize preparing youth-facing practitioners with cultural, linguistic, racial, and other minoritized identities to serve Boston communities.

 Funding Source: Boston Public Health Commission's Improving Youth Behavioral Health Outcomes in Boston through Behavioral Health Workforce Expansion Grant